Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms Avatar 3.0 SDX 2.0
+>Thats right Version 2
+>We have updated many things in this update
+>Several scripts have been modified
+>Antiyoink is now in both revisions
+>Upload methods changed again (sorry)
+>Lots of bug fixes (too long of a list)
+>File structure changes completed (that wont happen for awhile now)
+>Now converting assets to import system (like sentinel importer)
+>Overhaul of some DLLs (many edits to those)

 >The Black arms Avatar 3.0 Release 1.2.1
 >File Structure Changes